Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Reward Design

 \subsection{Order Reward}

-The order reward measures how closely the model's generation order matches the solver's, without enforcing exact sequence matching.
-Let $\pi^\star(r,c)$ denote the index of cell $(r,c)$ in the solver solution, and $\hat{\pi}(r,c)$ denote the index in the model's generation.
-For each correctly predicted cell $(r,c)$, define
+The order reward measures how closely the model's generation order matches the canonical solver order, independent of whether the predicted values are correct.
+Let $\pi^\star(r,c)$ denote the index of cell $(r,c)$ in the canonical solver solution, and let $\hat{\pi}(r,c)$ denote the index at which the model first emits cell $(r,c)$ in its completion.
+We only include cells that the model emits exactly once (to avoid ambiguity from repeated assignments).
+For eligible cells, we compute